Sat2RealCity: Geometry-Aware and Appearance-Controllable 3D Urban Generation from Satellite Imagery: Experiments

 \subsection{Implementation details}

-Our building-entity-based generation model was initialized with the TRELLIS-image-large weights and fine-tuned on our self-constructed 3D building dataset using a learning rate of 0.0001, a batch size of 32, and a total of 40K training steps on 8 NVIDIA A100 GPUs.
+Our building-entity-based generation model was initialized with TRELLIS-image-large weights and fine-tuned on our 3D building dataset using a learning rate of 0.0001, a batch size of 32, and 40K training steps on 8 NVIDIA A100 GPUs.
 During training, the OSM-based structural priors module randomly adopted LOD 0 or LOD 1.
 During inference, satellite imagery and OSM height data were collected from Mapbox and the Overture Maps Foundation, respectively.
 The clustering module utilized HDBSCAN.
-The MLLM responsible for generating textual appearance descriptions was implemented using the open-source Qwen3-VL~\cite{Qwen2.5-VL, yang2025qwen3}, and the model synthesizing building appearances from these descriptions employed the open-source FLUX-dev~\cite{labs2025flux}.
-Detailed prompts used by both models are provided in the supplementary material.
-The hyperparameter $\lambda$ in the OSM-based structural priors module was set to 0.5, and only LOD 1 priors were used.
+The MLLM generating textual appearance descriptions was implemented using Qwen3-VL~\cite{Qwen2.5-VL}, while the model synthesizing building appearances employed FLUX-dev~\cite{labs2025flux}.
+Detailed prompts are provided in the supplementary material.
+During inference, the hyperparameter $\lambda$ in the OSM-based structural priors module was fixed to 0.5, and exclusively LOD 1 geometric priors were utilized.